Analysis of the primal-dual central path for nonlinear semidefinite optimization without the nondegeneracy condition: Preliminaries

 for $i,j=1,2,\ldots,n$, where $G(x)^{\dag}$ denotes the Moore-Penrose inverse matrix of $G(x)$. \end{description} \end{definition} \begin{remark} The nondegeneracy condition at $x^{\ast}$ is a constraint qualification for the NSDP and yields the MFCQ.
 It reduces to the linear independence constraint qualification (LICQ) when nonlinear optimization is considered.
 As with the LICQ, the Lagrange multiplier set $\Lambda(x^{\ast})$ is a singleton under the nondegeneracy condition. \end{remark}

-The term $d^{\top}\Omega(x^{\ast},Y)d$ in \eqref{eq:ssoc} is called the {\it sigma term} for the semi-definite constraint $G(x)\in \mathbb{S}^m_+$.
-We refer readers to \citep{bonnans2013perturbation} for the precise description of its background and properties.
-In the following lemma, the sigma term is expressed more specifically, thereby being ensured to be nonnegative. \begin{lemma} For a KKT triplet $w^{\ast}=(\xast,\Yast,\zast)$ and a direction $d\in \R^n$, it holds that
+The term $d^{\top}\Omega(x^{\ast},Y)d$ in \eqref{eq:soc} is called the {\it sigma term} for the semi-definite constraint $G(x)\in \mathbb{S}^m_+$.
+We refer readers to \citep{bonnans2013perturbation} for a precise description of its background and properties.
+In the following lemma, the sigma term is expressed more specifically, thereby being ensured to be nonnegative. \begin{lemma} \tred{For $\tred{Y}\in \mathbb{S}^m_+$ such that $\Gast \tred{Y}=O$ and a direction $d\in \R^n$, it holds that}

-where $\YUU_{\ast}$ and $\Gast^{\NN}$ are defined in \eqref{eq:anotherform}, and moreover $\DeltahGNU$ and $\DeltahGUN$ in \eqref{eqn:1212-2}. \end{lemma} \proof{{\rm Proof}.} It is done by straightforward calculation.
+where $\YUU$ and $\Gast^{\NN}$ are defined in \eqref{eq:anotherform}, and moreover $\DeltahGNU$ and $\DeltahGUN$ in \eqref{eqn:1212-2}. \end{lemma} \proof{{\rm Proof}.} By straightforward calculation.
 See Appendix\,\ref{subsec:lemma-1} for details. $ \Box$ \endproof When we consider the standard nonlinear optimization where the nonnegative cone is set in the NSDP in place of the semidefinite cone, the sigma term always vanishes because $\DeltahGNU(x^{\ast};d)=O$ holds for any $d$ in the above lemma, and thus it never appears in the second-order conditions.
 In contrast, in the NSDP, the sigma term reflects curvature of $\mathbb{S}^m_+$ and is nonnegative for any $d\neq 0$ and $Y\in \mathbb{S}^m_{+}$ as shown in \cref{lem:sigma}.
-With the help of this term, the second-order condition is more likely to hold even when $\nabla_{xx}^2L$ is not positive semidefinite over the critical cone.
-Meanwhile, its complicated structure often brings about difficulty of analyzing several properties which were already shown only for nonlinear optimization.
+With the help of this term, the second-order condition is more likely to hold even when $\nabla_{xx}^2L$ is not positive semidefinite over the critical cone. \tred{However, this term makes the analysis for the NSDP more complicated than in nonlinear optimization.}